-The DSL incorporates the necessary coursework for students to gain a solid foundation in understanding how people work together in organizations to accomplish objectives they could not accomplish alone.
-Students select one of three concentrations in which to specialize: Strategic Leadership, Leadership Coaching or Strategic Foresight.
-All of the coursework in the doctoral program emphasizes the underlying scriptural principles that lead to creating and sustaining transforming organizations.
+Students may select one of three majors in which to specialize: Strategic Leadership, Leadership Coaching, or Strategic Foresight.
+All of the courses in the doctoral program incorporate the underlying scriptural principles that are essential to creating and sustaining transforming organizations.